Formatting Text

 Try wrapping a whole paragraph in <small>, like you would a bit of fine print, and enjoy your newfound typographical freedom.

 All of <b>, <i>, <big>, and <small> date from an earlier, pre-CSS era of the web.
-Since CSS can now change how those tags appear, <b>, <i>, and <small> have hair-splitting appearance-independent meanings.
+Nowadays, CSS can change how an element appears, so visual tag names like <b> and <small> are out of favor.
+That said, <b>, <i>, and <small> still have some appearance-independent meanings.

 class Layout: